ahrm/sioyek-documentation/docs/source/configuration.rst

 :code:`execute_command_a` to :code:`execute_command_z`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Predefined shell commands to be executed using :code:`execute_predefined_command`. :code:`%1` expands to the path of the current file and :code:`%2` expands to name of the current file.
+Predefined shell commands to be executed using :code:`execute_predefined_command`. :code:`%1` expands to the path of the current file, :code:`%2` expands to name of the current file and :code:`%3` expands to current selected text.
 For example, suppose you have a command named :code:`ocr` which takes a file path and produces an OCR'd version of the document.
 You can add the following to you :code:`prefs_user.config`:

 .. code-block:: console